Better abstractions for timed automata: The abstraction

 \section{The $\alu$ abstraction}

-Since $\abslu$ is the biggest abstraction, we would like to use it in a reachability algorithm.
-The definition of $\abslu$, or even the characterization referring to $r_{LU}$, are still too complicated to work with.
-The $\alu$ abstraction proposed by Behrmann et al. in \cite{Behrmann:STTT:2006} has much simpler definition.
-It turns out that in the context of reachability analysis the two abstractions coincide (Theorem~\ref{thm:alu_biggest}).
+Since $\abslu$ is the coarsest abstraction, we would like to use it in a reachability algorithm.
+The definition of $\abslu$, or even the characterization referring to LU-regions, are still too complicated to work with.
+It turns out though that there is a close link to an existing abstraction.

-We begin by recalling the definition of an LU-preorder defined in~\cite{Behrmann:STTT:2006}.
-We use a different but equivalent formulation.
+The $\alu$ abstraction proposed by Behrmann et al. in \cite{Behrmann:STTT:2006} has a much simpler definition.
+Quite surprisingly, in the context of reachability analysis the two abstractions coincide (Theorem~\ref{thm:alu_biggest}).
+The $\alu$ abstraction is based on a simulation relation $\lu$.

-\begin{definition}[LU-preorder~\cite{Behrmann:STTT:2006}] Let $L,U:X\to\Nat$ be two bound functions.
+\begin{definition}[LU-preorder~\cite{Behrmann:STTT:2006}] Let $L,U:X\to\Nat \cup \{-\infty\}$ be two bound functions.
 For a pair of valuations we set $v\lu v'$ if for every clock $x$: \begin{itemize} \item if $v'(x)<v(x)$ then $v'(x)> L_x$, and \item if $v'(x)>v(x)$ then $v(x)>U_x$. \end{itemize} \end{definition}

+It has been shown in~\cite{Behrmann:STTT:2006} that $\lu$ is a simulation relation.
+The $\alu$ abstraction is based on this relation.